librenms/librenmsv2/docs/Install/Installation.md

 | Ubuntu / Debian | Apache 2.2.18 or later  | [Config](https://raw.githubusercontent.com/librenms/librenmsv2/develop/docs/_configs/apache_2218.txt)   |
 | All | Nginx | [Config](https://raw.githubusercontent.com/librenms/librenmsv2/develop/docs/_configs/nginx.txt)   |

-We also suggest to use this config with another port (81 for example) and then both versions of LibreNMS can run on the same server.
-Just modify the beginning of your apache config file (it may vary for nginx):
+If you want to run this on the same server as your current LibreNMS install on another port then just modify the beginning of your apache config file (it may vary for nginx):
 ```bash
 Listen 81
 <VirtualHost *:81>